What Is an Online Accelerated Bachelors to Masters Program?

 - An undergraduate finance major might want to earn a masters degree in finance to become a Certified Public Accountant.

-- A counseling or psychology major might need to earn a masters degree to become a licensed counselor or therapist.
+- A counseling or psychology major might need to earn a masters degree in counseling to become a licensed counselor or therapist.

-- A computer science major might want to earn a masters degree in computing and information to specialize his knowledge.
+- A computer science major might want to earn a masters degree in computer science and engineering and information to specialize his knowledge.

 - A psychology major might want to earn a masters in forensic psychology to specialize her knowledge.

-- A mechanical engineer might need to earn a masters degree in the same subject to become competitive in his field.
+- A mechanical engineer might need to earn a masters degree in mechanical and industrial engineering to become competitive in his field.

 Students pursuing careers that require masters degrees or students who know they want a masters degree benefit from accelerated programs such as 4+1 degrees.